November 7th, 2007

 June 20th, 2016

 Jon Link wins his fifth straight start as the Wingnuts knock off the Laredo Lemurs 9-7 at Uni-Trade Stadium.
-Link’s win his 28th with Wichita, breaking Ryan Hinson’s franchise record.
-Link will finish the season with 30 career wins as a Wingnut.
+Link’s win is his 28th with Wichita, breaking Ryan Hinson’s franchise record.

 June 28th, 2016